MicrosoftDocs/SupportArticles-docs/support/developer/browsers/development-website/troubleshoot-ie-zonemapping-process-group-policy.md

 The format of the **Site To Zone Assignment List** policy is described within the policy.
 This policy setting allows you to manage a list of sites that you want to associate with a particular security zone.
 These zone numbers have associated security settings that apply to all sites in the zone.

 Internet Explorer has four security zones, which are used by this policy setting to associate sites with zones.
-They're numbered `1` to `4` and defined in descending order from most trusted to least trusted:
+They're numbered `1` to `4` and defined in descending order of most to least trusted:

 1. Local Intranet zone
 1. Trusted Sites zone
 1. Internet zone
 1. Restricted Sites zone

-Security settings can be set for each of these zones through other policy settings, and their default settings are:
+The security settings can be set for each of these zones through other policy settings, and their default settings are:

 - Trusted Sites zone (Low template)
 - Intranet zone (Medium-Low template)